Finnrich/EPS-2DoF-SpinningDisk/WordPress/README.md

 If you want to create your own custom WordPress site, the easiest way is to copy our site and remove/rewrite the Feet pages.
 Or make sure your page meets the requirements mentioned above.

-`sessions_creation_page_snippet.html` contains everything necessary for the session creation page.
+`sessions_creation_page_snippet.html` contains the code snippet necessary for the session creation page.
 Create a "Custom HTML" block on your WordPress page and paste the content of `sessions_creation_page_snippet.html` into it.
+Also create two buttons, one with the class `dof-create-session` and one with the class `dof-delete-old-sessions`.